h3xDum/Xiaomi-C200-Firmware-Analysis/README.md

 the UART protocol pins
 ![T31](images/T31.png)

-Now all that is left is to find a ground on the board, and connect
+Now we just need to find ground on the board, and connect
 * Tx → Rx
 * Rx → Tx
 * GND → GND

 I Used some PCBite probes & USB 2 TTL Adapter for this setup
 ![pcb_uart](images/pcb_uart.png)